midl-dev/midl-docs/docs/tezos-endpoints.md

 * query all tokens owned by an address,
 * look up an operation by hash,
 * query operation history for an account,
+* query price data,
 * and many more.

 For more information, please see the [TzKT section of the Tezos wiki](https://wiki.tezos.com/build/blockchain-indexers/).

+API docs for the Indexer Endpoint powered by TzKT is available [here](https://api.tzkt.io/).